MooncoinCommunity/wallet/README.md

 ## Mooncoin Core 0.18.1-L

-* Hardfork to new codebase occurs at block 1,250,000, however Mooncoin 0.10 and 0.13 wallets will be compatible until this point.
+* Hardfork to new codebase occurs at block 1,798,000, however Mooncoin 0.10 and 0.13 wallets will be compatible until this point.

+* This new version comes with MLike and MoonWord.

 * PoW algorithm is Scrypt, not BalloonHash.
 Pools and lightning network (in the future) support Scrypt, Balloon is exotic.